Dangertech/tictactoe-ncurses/README.md

 # tictactoe
-A completely overengineered Tic Tac Toe Clone
+A completely overengineered Tic Tac Toe Game for your Terminal